How to Become a Speech Therapist in Georgia

 In fact, the projected rate of job growth for SLPs in the state is more than double the national average!

-On average there will be 400 anticipated SLP job openings every year over the decade leading up to 2030.
-That’s four times what’s needed to qualify to rank on “Georgia’s Hot Careers to 2030” list!
+On average there will be 400 SLP job openings every year over the decade leading up to 2030.
+That’s quadruple the minimum necessary to hit the hot careers list.

 The Atlanta is home to an unusually large number of speech-language pathologists at 1,890 professionals.
 That’s far higher than any other city in Georgia, with the next-closest runner up being Augusta with 230 SLP professionals.